 - anything is being introduced into an orifice solely for research, Examples: pap smears, ear probes that are inserted further into the ear than the entrance of the auditory canal; rectal swabs, anything being placed into the nose farther than a finger could go

-- blood samples for research are being collected from a central or arterial line (whether existing or placed for research)
+- blood samples for research are being collected from an existing peripheral or central line.

 - additional CSF is being collected from an existing shunt or externalized CSF drain.